vaishnavika14/lending_club_case_study/README.md

 #  Leading club case study for loan dataset
 ## Team members
 1. Vaishnavi Kanagaraj
 2. Harish

-## Table of Contents (as per powerpoint presentation)
+## Table of Contents (as per powerpoint presentation) \n
-*1.Objectives
+1.Objectives \n
-2. Approach
+2. Approach  \n
-3, EDA graphs and analysis
+3, EDA graphs and analysis \n
-4 Result - the conclusion of the analysis
+4 Result - the conclusion of the analysis \n
 <!-- You can include any other section that is pertinent to your problem -->